 Mostly, though, we rely on you, our public, whose questions we answer–or at least try to answer — to judge us, and help us, as we seek to do a better job every day.
 Where you see lack, imagine how we can improve, then candidly inform us of your opinions and recommendations.

 Thanks for everything!
 We couldn’t have done anything in the past without you.
-Inasmuch as the past is prologue, let’s make 2012 the best year ever.
+Inasmuch as the past is prologue, let’s make this the best year ever.